-Mandy joined the board of the Graham (Polly) Farmer Foundation in 2019.
+Mandy joined the board of the Graham (Polly) Farmer Foundation in 2019 and was elected as board president in May 2022.

 Mandy grew up and has spent most of her life in Derby, and is connected through her grandmother to the Yawuru people of the Broome area in the West Kimberley.